cobi-bike/DevKit/README.md

 A collection of Open Source components to develop [modules](https://cobi.bike/devkit) for [COBI](https://cobi.bike) – the perfect fusion of smartphone and bike.

-## Interactive demo to learn the basics
+## Interactive Demo: Learn the basics

 Here's the quickest way to learn the COBI DevKit principle without writing any code: